Start of your trip to Australia by checking out as each state has different laws. Queensland has really tough laws but they decriminalised xxxx 2024

 Alternatively, if you want to head elsewhere in Australia and you’re still keen on seeing a sex worker, New South Wales was actually the first jurisdiction in the world to decriminalise sex work–so you might want to check out our guide to hiring a Sydney escort, or our article on the 10 best Sydney brothels for some ways to unwind in this iconic state.

-If you’re headed to the cultural epicentre of the country, you can explore our range of Melbourne escorts, and if you’re headed to parliament, don’t forget to stop by some escorts in Canberra.
+If you’re headed to the cultural epicentre of the country, you can explore our range of Melbourne escorts, and if you’re headed to Parliament, don’t forget to stop by some escorts in Canberra.